-Trump's pick to be top diplomat breaks with him in key ways
+Trump's pick for top diplomat breaks from him in many ways

 - Woman killed in wrong-way collision with ambulance on I-5

-That may help Tillerson win confirmation with senators who’ve expressed wariness about his extensive relationship with Russian President Vladimir Putin.
-But it could leave him implementing a Trump foreign policy that looks little like the vision he outlined Wednesday.
+That may help Tillerson win over senators who’ve expressed wariness about his extensive relationship with Russian President Vladimir Putin.
+But it could leave him putting a Trump foreign policy in place that looks little like the vision he outlined Wednesday.

 A look at where Tillerson’s views didn’t quite match those of his would-be boss: